turingschool-examples/legacy_adopt_dont_shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Adopt Don't Shop - a pet adoption Platform that allows users to apply and adopt pets.
+Adopt Don't Shop is a pet adoption Platform that allows users to apply and adopt pets.
 Admins can approve or reject applications and see statistics for the Shelters, Pets, and Applications in the system.

-This exercise coveres the following topics:
+This project coveres the following topics:
 - CRUD functionality
 - Many-to-many data models
 - Model validations